Dissertation Working Groups (DWGs): What They Are, How They Work

 How do DWGs work?

-DWGs meet every two weeks for a term or more.
-One week before each session, based on a predetermined schedule, some participants precirculate a draft of their work-in-progress.
-Each member is expected to submit at least twice per term, though some changes to the format may make this number closer to 3-4 times per term.
+DWGs meet every two weeks for a term.
+One week before each session, based on a predetermined schedule, 3-4 participants pre-circulate a draft of their work-in-progress.
+Each member is expected to submit three times per term (every four weeks), not counting writing exercises.

 How does the workshopping work?